Teradata/covalent/src/platform/core/dynamic-menu/README.md

 # td-dynamic-menu

-`td-dynamic-menu` element supports the creation of n-level deep cascading menus with links using a JSON definition language.
+`td-dynamic-menu` element supports the creation of n-level deep cascading menus with links using a JSON object.

 ## API Summary